TraGicCode/tragiccode-azure_key_vault/README.md

 This module contains a Hiera 5 backend that allows you to securely retrieve secrets from Azure key vault and use them in hiera.

-Add a new entry to the `hierarchy` hash in `hiera.yaml` referencing the vault name and API versions:
+Add a new entry to the `hierarchy` hash in `hiera.yaml` providing the following required lookup options:

 ```yaml
 - name: 'Azure Key Vault Secrets'